When I ask residents about their local concerns I have noticed that more and more of them are talking about crime.

-There is quite a lot of load traffic legislation that does not give an specific exemptions to the police who are in pursuit of criminals – for instance if police officers are speeding, or going over a red light.
-It was never thought necessary as it was assumed that the Crown Prosecution Service would exercise common sense…The police no longer have that confidence and so specific legal protections are needed.
+There is quite a lot of traffic legislation that does not give an specific exemptions to the police who are in pursuit of criminals – for instance if police officers are speeding, or going over a red light.
+It was never thought necessary as it was assumed that the Crown Prosecution Service would exercise common sense…the police no longer have that confidence and so specific legal protections are needed.

 Then we have had the reduction in “stop and search”.
 This was motivated by political correctness.
 Innocent black teenagers were stopped a disproportionate number of times.
 Yet it is also innocent black teenagers who have been the greatest victims when the police walk by on the other side.

 “We have probably had a 20% increase in knife crime in London in the last year and that is not acceptable to me, so I am encouraging my officers to do stop and search as one of many things that will help to bring this number down.